vectordotdev/vector/docs/content/en/highlights/2021-07-21-0-16-upgrade-guide.md

 source = ""
 ```

-The `parse_nginx` part of the config is now only referred to as `ID`.
+The `parse_nginx` part of the config is now only referred to as `ID` in the documentation.

-This required a couple of breaking changes to Vector's internal metrics:

-* For metrics coming from `internal_metrics`, the `component_name` tag has been updated to be `component_id`.
-If you
+We have preserved compatibility with existing usages of `component_name` for the `internal_metrics` sources by keeping
+`component_name` and adding `component_id` as a new tag.
+Howover, wwe recommend switching usages over to `component_id`
-  were grouping by this tag in your metrics queries, or referring to it in a `remap` or `lua` transform, you should
+as we will be removing `component_name` in the future: if you were grouping by this tag in your metrics queries, or
-  update it to refer to `component_id`.
+referring to it in a `remap` or `lua` transform, you should update it to refer to `component_id`.

-* Within the GraphQL API, all references to `name` for `Component`s has been updated to be `componentId`.
+Within the GraphQL API, all references to `name` for `Component`s has been updated to be `componentId`.
 This is used
-  over simply `Id` as `Id` has special semantics within the GraphQL ecosystem and we may add support for this field
+over simply `Id` as `Id` has special semantics within the GraphQL ecosystem and we may add support for this field later.
-  later.

 ### Datadog Log sink encoding option removed {#encoding}